blackaceatzworg/poli307/syllabus.md

 _Policy choices are made by multiple policymakers within and across multiple policy subsystems.
 What are policy subsystems and how is policy made within them?
 Who participates in policy subsystems?_

+* McCool, Daniel.
+1998. ["The Subsystem Family of Concepts: A Critique and a Proposal."](http://prq.sagepub.com/content/51/2/551.short) _Political Research Quarterly_ 51(2): 551–70.

 * Ellison, Brian A. 1998. ["The Advocacy Coalition Framework and Implementation of the Endangered Species Act: A Case Study in Western Water Politics."](http://onlinelibrary.wiley.com/doi/10.1111/j.1541-0072.1998.tb01922.x/abstract) _Policy Studies Journal_ 26(1): 11–29.

 * Elgin, Dallas J., and Christopher M. Weible.
 2013. ["A Stakeholder Analysis of Colorado Climate and Energy Issues Using Policy Analytical Capacity and the Advocacy Coalition Framework."](http://onlinelibrary.wiley.com/doi/10.1111/ropr.12005/abstract?deniedAccessCustomisedMessage=&userIsAuthenticated=false) _Review of Policy Research_ 30(1): 114–33.